fbaakyildiz/IE423/report.md

 **APPENDIX**

-GenAI tool (OpenAI ChatGpt 4o model was used on debugging prosedure of our project codes.)
+GenAI tool (OpenAI ChatGpt 4o model was used on debugging and error fixing prosedures of our project codes.)

 **prompts:**

-Generally error messages were copied and pasted on chat and we asked to correct our code.
+Generally error messages like eoncding and plotting errors were copied and pasted on chat and we asked to correct our code.
+All interpretation and building & coding the algortihms tasks were made by individuals of our group.